StijnWoestenborghs/python-cpp-binding/README.md

 2. **Build the C++ binding**

-Building the binding executable & DLL does depend on your setup and installed compiler.
+Building the binding executable & the DLL does depend on your setup and installed compiler.
 This is an example using [VS Code build Tasks](https://code.visualstudio.com/docs/cpp/config-linux) on MacOS with an installed GCC compiler, but other build configurations will work as well.

 <details>